T356 Week 5 - Fall 2013

 Misc Announcements & Updates:

-PSA Proposals - Please remember that these are due in lab this week.
-Here's a link to the Service Learning clients who would like PSAs produced for them.
+PSA Proposals - These are due by the start of lab this week.
 It's vital that you take on a project for an actual client and that you communicate with them to determine their needs- BEFORE you submit your proposal.

 - Program Proposal (includes title, objective, target audience, show description, production overview)